github/developer.github.com/content/v3/oauth.md

 : Read/write access to public and private repos and organizations.

 repo:status
-: Read/write access to public and private repo statuses.
-Does **not** include access to code - use `repo` for that.
+: Read/write access to public and private repository commit statuses.
+This scope is only necessary to grant other users or services access to private repository commit statuses without granting access to the code.
+The `repo` and `public_repo` scopes already include access to commit status for private and public repositories respectively.

 delete\_repo
 : Delete access to adminable repositories.